Integrated care – Complex care 277-03060050

 2 |

 Parenting plan – not first care decision for child, reasonable action being taken Beverley advises that a court-registered parenting plan, made 2 years ago, is in place stating that the child is to spend alternate weeks with the parents.
 However, the child, Tim, aged 4, was supposed to have been returned on the weekend by the other parent Jim.
 Services Australia has a copy of the parenting plan as this was used to calculate the care percentage for their FTB rate.
 Beverley will be seeking legal advice, so will be regarded as taking reasonable action to have the parenting plan enforced.
-Jim will not participate in accredited Family Dispute Resolution, which means Jim is not taking ‘reasonable action’.
+Jim will not participate in approved Family Dispute Resolution, which means Jim is not taking ‘reasonable action’.
 In this case, if the care changed

 |